Towns & Places:

 Before European settlement, Native Americans traveling across the Flint Hills established trails throughout Chase County.
 These trails were easy to navigate and had access to water.
 One trail along the Cottonwood River became known as the Kaw Indian Hunting Trail.
 The Kaw, also called Kanza, traveled southwest along the Cottonwood River to reach their hunting grounds in western Kansas.
 Pioneers later used these same trails between Council Grove and Florence.

-The first assessment was made in 1859, and the total valuation of property was $71,536.
+The first assessment was made in 1859, and the total property valuation was $71,536.
 Lodges, churches, and societies of different kinds were organized early in the county’s history.

 There were 549 people in the county when it was organized by an act of the legislature in 1859.
 It was formed out of territory taken from Butler and Morris Counties.
 Initially, three townships were formed — Falls, Bazaar, and Cottonwood — and voting places were designated.
 The first election was held on March 26 and resulted as follows: M. R. Leonard, probate judge; A. W. Smith, sheriff; Sidney A. Breese, register of deeds; R. C. Farnsworth, superintendent of public instruction; J. F. R. Leonard, surveyor; J. W. Hawkins, coroner; C. S. Hill, clerk of the board of supervisors; Samuel N. Wood, Augustus Howell, and Barnard McCabe, supervisors.